 A writer and director,Chris has co-created many of UnSpun Theatre’s past work, including minotaur, Don’t Wake Me and One Block (Harbourfront HATCH program).
 His co-adaptation of The Tin Drum garnered 5 Dora Award nominations, including Best Director.
 He co-created and directed The Speedy, which premiered as part of Harbourfront Centre's World Stage.
 He was shortlisted for the Ontario Arts Council John Hirsch Directing Prize.
-Chris also works in film, and was the director and story editor for the shorts Family First (Worldwide Short Film Festival; Palm Springs International Film Festival), and Rung (Tribeca International Film Festival).
-He recently completed his third film Robert’s Circle.
+Chris also works in film.
+His shorts Family First, Rung, and Robert's Circle have played at numerous international film festivals including the Worldwide Short Film Festival, Palm Springs International Film Festival, and Tribeca International Film Festival.
 Chris studied Drama and Film at the University of Alberta.

 CREATIVE DIRECTOR - SHIRA LEUCHTER

 Shira is a Dora-nominated actor, theatre creator and artist.
 She is the co-adaptor of The Tin Drum and co-creator of The Speedy, which was on the curriculum at the University of Toronto and the University of Windsor.
 Shira has performed with some of Toronto's most innovative artists and companies, including Cahoots Theatre, Convergence Theatre, fu-GEN, Native Earth, The Room and others.
 Her series for the Praxis Theatre Blog, Your Process is Showing, explored the theatrical process using visual imagery.
-Shira has created live art for companies including Praxis Theatre, Canadian Stage and The Room.
+Shira has created live art for companies including Harbourfront Centre, Canadian Stage and The Theatre Centre.
 Shira is a graduate of the National Theatre School of Canada and the University of Guelph.